S1monr3dst0ne07/Myco/README.md

 ## 🌟 What is Myco?

 **Myco** is a lightweight, expressive scripting language designed for simplicity, readability, and just a touch of magic.
-Inspired by fungal networks and ancient forest folklore, Myco is built to be both intuitive and powerful for small scripts or full programs.
+Inspired by every aspect of other languages I hate and my weird obsession with Fungi, Myco is built to be both intuitive and powerful for small scripts or full programs.

 ---

 ## 🍃 Features

 - 🌙 **Clean, readable syntax**
-- 🔮 **Dynamic typing** with `let`, `var`, and `const`
+- 🔮 **Dynamic typing** with `let`
 - 🍂 **Functions, control flow, and loops**
-- 🌲 **List and map support**
+- 🌲 **List and map support** *soon lol*
 - 🧪 **Try-catch error handling**
 - 🧙 **Mystical and themed syntax highlighting** with the Myco VS Code Extension